-Please complete the Norwalk Elementary Volunteer Information form in the classroom at Open House and on the Website.
-To participate in the classroom or with students, you will need to do a background check (see KeepnTrack section that follows).
+Please complete the Norwalk Elementary Volunteer Information form (Lakewood only) in the classroom at Open House.
+At Oviatt and Orchard Hills, please just communicate your desire to volunteer with the classroom teacher.
+To participate in the classroom or with students, you will need to do a background check (see Keepn'Track section that follows).
+Under Parents on the website, there's a quick link called Volunteer Application Form.
 PLEASE LET THE TEACHER BE AWARE OF WHEN YOU WILL BE VOLUNTEERING IN THE ROOM.
 This will allow the teacher the adequate preparation time for the volunteer.

-ACCESS TO BUILDINGS USING KeepNTrack: (BP-804.6)
+ACCESS TO BUILDINGS USING RAPTOR: (BP-804.6)

 Safety and security of students is one of Norwalk Community School District's first priorities.
 Security experts have recommended limiting access to students during school hours as an important strategy in protecting students.
-For that reason, Oviatt and Lakewood Elementary Schools will lock all exterior doors during school hours and buzz visitors into the building through a single secure point of access via use of a videophone doorbell system.
+For that reason, Oviatt, Orchard Hills, and Lakewood Elementary Schools will lock all exterior doors during school hours and buzz visitors into the building through a single secure point of access via use of a videophone doorbell system.